6 breathable face masks to wear while exercising

 Carbon38 says the masks are made with a multilayer filtration system to help protect you, plus the fabric has antibacterial properties.

 Adidas face masks are machine washable and made with soft, breathable material that's a blend of recycled polyester and elastane.
-They come in two different sizes for the best fit, and Adidas provides guidelines on how to measure your face to make sure you get the right size.
+This breathable face mask comes in two different sizes for the best fit, and Adidas provides guidelines on how to measure your face to make sure you get the right size.

 Working out in yoga clothing is way more comfortable than regular clothes, so why not take the same approach to your face mask?
 Yoga and athletic wear brand Onzie uses upcycled yoga fabrics to create face masks that are stretchy and dry quickly -- just like your favorite leggings.